HaaiHenkie/bsnlibrary/README.md

 - Checking whether a test message contains a valid BSN

 ## Backward compatibility
+BSNLibrary v1.0.0 and later is not compatible with previous versions in the sense that is does not allow you to validate a BSN with _Generate BSN_.
+You should use _Validate BSN_ instead.
+If your test suite still uses _Generate BSN_ for validation it will generate an error saying that the length of ``given`` exceeds the maximum value.
+In case you have test suites using _Generate BSN_ for validation you can install BSNLibrary v0.4.0 for a smooth transition:

+``pip install robotframework-bsnlibrary==0.4.0``

-So far all releases have been backward compatible, including current release 0.4.0.
-However, in the current release the use of `Generate BSN` for validation has been deprecated.
-When your test suite still uses ``Generate BSN`` for validation, you will receive a warning and a recommendation to replace it with the keyword `Validate BSN`.
-In the next major release using `Generate BSN` for validation will result in an error message.
+Your test suite will still run, but you will receive a warning of any deprecated use of _Generate BSN_ and a recommendation to replace it with the keyword _Validate BSN_.
+This allows you to convert your test suites at your own pace.

-Please note that I have changed version labels v0.1, v0.2 and v0.3 to v0.1.0, v0.2.0 and v0.3.0 in order to comply with semantic versioning.

 ## Installation
 ``pip install robotframework-bsnlibrary``